Avast reckons CCleaner malware infected 2.27M users

 Piriform added that it estimates these versions “may have been used by up to 3% of our users” — which would push the pool of affected users as high as 3.9M.

-Avast’s CTO Ondrej Vlcek declined to speculate on the hackers’ intentions for the data being harvest by the malware — saying he could not comment on account of an law enforcement investigation currently underway.
+Avast’s CTO Ondrej Vlcek declined to speculate on the hackers’ intentions for the data being harvest by the malware — saying he could not comment on account of a law enforcement investigation currently underway.

 Asked what additional measures it’s taking to guard against a similar future attack, Vlcek told us: “We are making sure the problem doesn’t happen again by moving the entire Piriform product build environment to a more robust, secure infrastructure provided by Avast.”Featured Image: Bryce Durbin